netzkolchose/django-computedfields/docs/examples.rst

             result += related.fk.xy
         return result

-For more advanced things like doing SQL aggregations or field annotations yourself you should refer to the true concrete source fields behind the annotation:
+For more advanced things like SQL aggregations or field annotations you should refer to the true concrete source fields behind the annotation:

 .. code-block:: python